urbit/urbit.org-reloaded/content/operations.md

 ---

-### Manual
+### Dojo manual

 #### Sources and sinks

 A Dojo command is either a **source** or a **sink**.
 A source is just something that can be printed to your console or the result of some computation.
-A sink is an **effect**: a change to the filesystem, a network message, a change to your environment, or typed message to an app.
+A sink is an **effect**: a change to the filesystem, a network message, a change to your environment, or a typed message to an app.

 Sources can be chained together, but we can only produce one effect per command.